john7002/Neovim-config/README.md

 ```
 * go to “Keyboard & Mouse” tab, and click on “Additional Layout Options”
 * Inside “Caps Lock Behavior” choose “Make Caps Lock an additional Esc”
-* Open VS Code settings via File -> Preferences -> Settings.
-And type “dispatch”
-* Then, change from “code” to “keyCode”

 ### 3.2 On MACOs
 * Got to Preference -> Keyboard -> "Modification keys" and select "Escape" in "Caplocks Key".